 King Henry VIII (1509 - 1547)

 Henry was born in 1491, the son of Henry VII and his consort, Elizabeth of York.
-Henry had an older brother, Arthur, who had been expected to inherit the throne, but Arthur died of a fever in 1502, leaving the 11 year old Prince Henry to take Arthur's place as heir to the throne.
+Henry had an older brother, Arthur, who had been expected to inherit the throne, but Arthur died of a fever in 1502, leaving the 11-year-old Prince Henry to take Arthur's place as heir to the throne.
 Henry even married his brother's widow, Catherine of Aragon, upon his accession to the throne in 1509.
-Henry VIII is chiefly known for introducing the reformation to England, founding the Church of England and for having six wives, two of whom he had beheaded.

 A Promising Start